-You learn from world-leading experts in their field, and their teaching challenges and inspires you.
 They share their knowledge with you through engaging lectures and seminars, using a wide range of teaching methods such as interactive simulations.

 All of our undergraduate programmes offer lots of module choice and flexibility, so you can tailor your degree programme to the areas that interest you.

 Our diverse student body means that you learn with students from all over the world, who bring experience and knowledge from their own countries into the classroom.
 This allows you to develop a deeper understanding of politics and international relations from a range of different perspectives.

 The School of Politics and International Relations has an excellent reputation for world-leading research.
 We have built a strong international research profile in conflict and security, regional and comparative politics, and political and social theory.

 Our academics are experts in their field, delivering impactful research and regularly contributing to the media and publishing books, chapters and articles.

 Our lively research community is home to four research centres, which highlight the breadth of research expertise within the School.
 Our academic staff and centres drive research projects that seek to make a difference in the world.

 Our graduates work all around the world in a wide range of exciting careers, within and outside the political field.
 On our programmes, you develop the knowledge, skills and experience you need to thrive in an increasingly competitive workplace.